 Students have many opportunities to be involved in various research fields including:

-Our department has labs equipped with superb quality instruments such as VICON for motion analysis, TMS/tDCS for brain function, AMTI force plates/BIODEX/ultrasound image apparatus for athlete support and fluorescence microscope for histological study.
+Our department has labs equipped with superb instruments such as VICON for motion analysis, TMS/tDCS and gene analysis system for brain function, AMTI force plates/BIODEX/ultrasound image apparatus for athlete support, fluorescence microscope for histological study, and the animal experiment facility for electrophysiological study.
 These facilities are accessible to students for the purpose of hands-on training and research projects.

 Qualifications and Careers